 Matching imitations to seed sounds

 Participants (N=751) recruited from Amazon Mechanical Turk were paid to listen to imitations, one at a time, and for each one, choose one of four possible sounds they thought the person was trying to imitate.
-The task was unspeeded and no feedback was provided.
+The task was not speeded and no feedback was provided.
 Participants completed 10 questions at a time.

 All 365 imitations were tested in each of the three question types depicted in Fig. 4.
 These questions differed in the relationship between the imitation and the four seed sounds provided as the choices in the question.
 Question types (True seed, Category match, Specific match) were assigned between-subject.
 Participants in the True seed and Category match conditions were provided four seed sounds from different categories as choices in each question.
 Participants in the Specific match condition were provided four seed sounds from the same category.